Harry Falcon

 Falcon served in the war with the 1st East Anglian Regiment, enlisting as a second lieutenant in August 1914.
 He was made a temporary lieutenant in May 1915, with full promotion to the rank coming in June 1916.
 He was made an acting captain in August 1917, while second in command of a battalion, with full promotion to the rank coming in August 1918.
-Following the conclusiono of the war, he was made an acting major in February 1919, relinquishing the appointment in June 1919.
+Following the conclusions of the war, he was made an acting major in February 1919, relinquishing the appointment in June 1919.

 He resumed playing minor counties for Norfolk after the war, making an additional fourteen appearances in the Minor Counties Championship from 1920–24.
 He died suddenly at Lowestoft in February 1950.
 His brother, Michael, was also a first-class cricketer.